bubi-007/Libre-MP-Bootloader/README.md

 with this bootloader will not need to use an unofficial distribution of the APM Mission Planner for firmware upgrade.

-## Why the name "Libre-PX4Bootloader"
+## Why the name "Libre-MP-Bootloader"

 This is a fork of the PX4 open source project bootloader.
 I want to emphasize that the official bootloader, nor any of the PX4 project's firmware upload